Mirantis/mke-docs/content/docs/configuration/metallb/_index.md

 ## IP address pool configuration

-  <callout type="info"> Support for IP address pool configuration is deprecated in MKE 4, and thus you must now independently manage the configuration. </callout>
+  <callout type="info"> Support for IP address pool configuration is deprecated in
+  MKE 4, and as such the configuration must now be managed independently. </callout>

 ### Create IP address pools in a fresh installation